lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * [Nuxt modules](https://nuxt.com/docs/guide/going-further/modules)
 * [Testing](https://nuxt.com/docs/getting-started/testing)

 Testing in Nuxt.js 3 is still in development.
 The APIs and behaviors for testing your Nuxt.js applications may change in the near future.
 So testing will not be included in this course.
 For more info about testing in Nuxt.js 3, please check it out at [https://nuxt.com/docs/getting-started/testing](https://nuxt.com/docs/getting-started/testing).
-However, the following NPM packages, frameworks, tools, and skills are included and used tightly in this course (items marked with * are not covered in *Hands-on Nuxt.js Web Development*):
+However, the following NPM packages, frameworks, and tools are included and used tightly in this course (items marked with * are not covered in *Hands-on Nuxt.js Web Development*):

 * Vite*
 * Nitro*